sidecartridge/sidecart-site-dev-docs/configuration.md

 {: .warning }
 It's important to note that the SidecarT board won't validate the integrity of `.rw` files.
 If such a file is corrupted, the Atari ST won't be able to interface with it, either for reading or writing.
 {: .warning}

+## Configuring the Configurator Application

+The Configurator application serves as the central interface for the SidecarT board's configurations.
+It's alternately known as the `firmware` or the `firmware application`.
+This guide will walk you through the nuances of the Configurator application.

+### Boot Mode Adjustments

+Upon the initial power-up of the SidecarT board, or when the `SELECT` button is held for over 1 second, the Configurator is invoked.
+This application resides in the `Cartridge` drive, which is visible upon starting the Atari ST.

+The behavior when pressing `SELECT` for over 1 second is configurable.
+The SidecarT board can either:

+1. Swiftly transition to the `Configurator` mode, or
+2. Delay this transition until the Atari ST's next full power cycle (not just a reset).

+This behavior is determined by the `SAFE_CONFIG_REBOOT` parameter.

+Immediately transitioning can be jarring for ongoing Atari ST applications.
+Especially for applications or drivers overseeing other storage devices, this abrupt switch can lead to compatibility concerns.
+As a preventive measure, the SidecarT board can be set to defer this transition until the subsequent power cycle.

+By default, `SAFE_CONFIG_REBOOT` is set to `true`.
+This means the SidecarT will hold off until the next power cycle before transitioning to `Configurator` mode.
+Altering this behavior involves tweaking the `SAFE_CONFIG_REBOOT` parameter.
+Further insights can be found in the [Configuration Parameters](/parameters) section.

+{: .note}
+There are valid scenarios where setting `SAFE_CONFIG_REBOOT` to `false` makes sense.
+For instance, developers frequently adjusting the SidecarT configuration might find repeatedly waiting for a power cycle tedious.
+However, exercise this option judiciously.
+{: .note}